neondatabase/website/content/postgresql/monitoring-stats.md

 \

-Here are examples of how wait events can be viewed:
+Here is an example of how wait events can be viewed:

 ```
 SELECT pid, wait_event_type, wait_event FROM pg_stat_activity WHERE wait_event is NOT NULL;
  pid  | wait_event_type | wait_event
 ------+-----------------+------------